terminationshock/fortran-vim-plugin/README.md

 4. Install further Python packages with `pip install GitPython fortls`.

+5. Run `fortls -v` to verify that the language server is ready.

 ## Usage

-Open any Fortran file and move the cursor onto an entity name (for example, a variable).
+Open any Fortran file and move the cursor onto an entity name (for example, a variable or a subroutine).
 Press `F3` to navigate to its declaration.
 Press `F4` to see all references.

 ## Update